hosseini44444/slidish/src/docs/documentation/ui/styles.md

-If you want to change the inline style of any of the Reslide's internal components you can do it by changing the keys of `styles` prop which is an object with the following keys:
+If you want to change the inline style of any of the Slidish's internal components you can do it by changing the keys of `styles` prop which is an object with the following keys:

 | key                   | type                | default value | Will be applied to                                                              |